-We know that the coronavirus outbreak paired with current social distancing and self-isolation measures can be particularly stressful and challenging for women experiencing abuse.
+We know that the pandemic paired with current government restrictions can be particularly stressful and challenging for women experiencing abuse.

 If you are in this situation, we want to reassure you that you are not alone.

 Many organisations, centres and groups are adjusting their services to offer helplines and remote support for those in need.

 To mitigate the spread of Coronavirus, the government has introduce restrictions that affect how we usually live our lives.
 In many cases, we have had to move many of our activities to the home.
 However, we know that for some women and children home is not a safe or comfortable place, and for some, these measures could increase the risk of experiencing abuse.

 In this fast changing situation, we understand you might have questions about what to do if you are experiencing domestic abuse.
 In this blog, we answer some common questions, including reporting to the police, where to get support, finding alternative accommodation and protections offered by the law.

 With the introduction of different lockdown restrictions across Scotland, and the recent move of many local authority areas into the highest level of protection (Tier 4), it is understandable that you may feel anxious about child contact arrangements and what this might mean for you and your children.